antedebaas/Viesti-Reports/README.md

    ```
 3. point the webserver root to the public/ directory
 4. point your webbrowser to http(s)://[yourhost]/setup and follow instructions
-5. run installservice.sh to install the systemd service and timer
+5. run installservice.sh to install the systemd service and timer for automated mail checking
    ```sh
    bash [root path of this project]/installservice.sh
    ```
+6. if you put it on https://mta-sts.yourmdomain.ext it will provide an mta-sts policy file (https://mta-sts.yourmdomain.ext/.well-known/mta-sts.txt)
+   you can edit the policy on the domain edit page.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>